Expert UK to Dubai Double Tax Treaty Advice for Residents, Founders & Businesses

 Dividend, Interest and Investment Income Treatment

 The treaty allocates taxing rights differently depending on income type.
-Our UK to Dubai double tax treaty advice includes classification reviews for:
+Our UK to UAE income tax planning includes classification reviews for:

 • UAE company dividends paid to UK residents